 Before you do, consider a few things.
 First, the earnings you make on selling investments are taxable, usually as capital gains tax.
 You’ll also want to review the amount of risk in your portfolio as you approach retirement age.
 Remember to review your holdings regularly, especially if you’re not a frequent trader.

 Alternatively, you can switch to a more service-oriented account to take the day-to-day trading out of your hands.
-The options are quite limitless when it comes to managing your own brokerage account.
+The options are quite limitless when it comes to managing a brokerage account.